dib-lab/dibsi/ANGUS.md

 - Querying mappings and evaluating assemblies
 - Running workflows in the cloud and evaluating their results
 - Estimating computational resources

+We deliver and enhance these materials through live hands-on coding, group notes, and lots of friendly helpers!

 Materials from previous courses are available at [http://angus.readthedocs.org/](http://angus.readthedocs.org/) under a Creative Commons/full use+reuse license.